The Ultimate In Birding Tours

 Chile (White-bellied Seedsnipe): Day 1 Note that this excursion takes place on what is Day 6 of the Patagonia & Tierra del Fuego extension.
 Instead of leaving Punta Arenas today, you will stay in the city for an extra night.

 This morning we will travel to the base of one of the high hills in the Punta Arenas region.
-The hike up to the White-bellied Seedsnipe area is for the fit and determined since it takes several hours, but once in its tundra-like habitat, there is a high chance of a sighting.
+The hike up to the White-bellied Seedsnipe area is for the fit and determined since it takes around four hours, but once in its tundra-like habitat, there is a high chance of a sighting.
 Yellow-bridled Finch is another speciality that is quite common in the area and there are no access or time issues so the chances of an encounter are pretty well certain.
 The excursion will be with the Birdquest leader if numbers permit, but otherwise with a local bird guide.
-Please note that the published extension price is based on a minimum of three persons.
-We can run the extension just for one or two people but in that event, there will have to be a substantially increased price to cover the higher guide and transportation costs per person.
+Please note that the cost per person will depend on number of participants.

 Chile (White-bellied Seedsnipe): Day 2 The extension ends this morning at Punta Arenas airport.